aws-samples/serverless-patterns/eventbridge-bedrock-s3-aoss/README.md

     ```
     cdk deploy --all
     ```
+    Enter `y` if prompted `Do you wish to deploy these changes (y/n)?`

+    > [!NOTE]
+    > You can optionally change the `collection_name`, `index_name`, `knowledge_base_name`, `kb_s3_datasource_name`
+    parameters in the `cdk.context.json`.
+The parameters are used to name the OpenSearch Serverless collection, index, the Amazon Bedrock Knowledge base and the associated S3 data source, respectively.

 ## How it works
-CDK will create a Knowledge Base for Bedrock with a S3 Bucket as data source and an OpenSearch Serverless collection to store vector data.
+CDK will create a Knowledge Base for Bedrock configure with S3 Bucket as data source and an OpenSearch Serverless collection to store vector data.
+A data source repository contains files or content with information that can be retrieved when your knowledge base is queried.
 The stack also include an EventBridge scheduler that is configured to run every 5 mins and invoke the `StartIngestionJob` API on Amazon Bedrock Agents service.
 Amazon Bedrock supports a monitoring system to help you understand the execution of any data ingestion jobs.
 The Stack would create the neccessary CloudWatch log groups and CloudWatch delivery.
 You can gain visibility into the ingestion of your knowledge base resources with this logging system.
 Additionally, Amazon Bedrock is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in Amazon Bedrock.
 CloudTrail captures all API calls for Amazon Bedrock as events.

 ## Testing